 Next, go back to your Custom Dimensions settings in MonsterInsights.
 Make sure the Custom Dimension ID corresponds to the index number in Google Analytics.
 If not, type in the correct number and click Save Changes.

-How to Access Author Tracking in Google Analytics
+How to Search by Author in Google Analytics

-To access the author tracking data, you’ll have to create a custom report by navigating to Customization » Custom Reports in the left taskbar.
+To access the author tracking data and search by author, you’ll have to create a custom report by navigating to Customization » Custom Reports in the left taskbar.
 In the Report Content section, specify your preferred metric groups.
 In Dimension Drilldowns, add Author as your dimension.
 Then, click Save.

 This will show you a custom traffic report with Author as the primary dimension.